Donovoi/bstrings/README.md

 2. User should be able to provide multiple --lr (--lr email, url, etc..) or an 'all' (--lr all)
 3. Change logging slightly to show a progress bar instead, this makes more sense as we now do chunks concurrently.
 4. Works in net9.0, have not tested any other.
+5. **NEW**: Automated builds and releases via GitHub Actions - every commit to master creates a new release!

+> 📦 **Ready-to-use builds**: Check the [Releases page](../../releases/latest) for the latest Windows x64 executable!

 ## Performance Improvements 🚀